 Machine Learning (ML) abstractions for parameter prediction and tuning have been extensively employed in the performance enhancement of bigdata or deep learning frameworks.
-Denil et al. (2013) used ANN and convolutional deep learning NN to predict the parameters found in image classification tasks.
+Denil et al. (2013) used artificial neural network (ANN) and convolutional deep learning neural network (NN) to predict the parameters found in image classification tasks.
 The ANN was able to obtain an accuracy of 95%.
-Yigitbasi et al. (2013) employed ML-based auto-tuning for diverse MapReduce applications and cluster configurations in Hadoop framework.
-Their work showed that support vector regression exhibits good accuracy while being computationally efficient for performance modeling of MapReduce applications.
+Yigitbasi et al. (2013) employed ML-based autotuning for diverse MapReduce applications and cluster configurations in Hadoop framework.
+Their work showed that support vector regression (SVR) exhibits good accuracy while being computationally efficient for performance modeling of MapReduce applications.